processing/p5.js/developer_docs/README.md

 3. Link to the src and test files in `test.html`.
 4. Run the tests with `npm run grunt`.

-## Building and testing the Reference Docs & Examples

-This will build the p5.js library, generate the documentation files, run a web server, and open a browser to the main documentation page.

-    ```
-    npm run docs:dev
-    ```

 # Repositories